jakejones2/coup-RL/README.md

 ### Setup

-To see the environment in action, run `random_policy.py`.
+- To see the environment in action, run `random_policy.py`.
 This plays the game with random decisions by each agent.
-To train policies, experiment with the ppo files or create your own algorithms.
+- To train policies, experiment with the ppo files or create your own algorithms.
 [See ray docs](https://docs.ray.io/en/latest/rllib/index.html) for info.
-To view a policy versus random actions, modify and run `watch.py`.
+- To watch a trained policy play against random actions, modify and run `watch.py`.
-To test a policy's performance versus random actions, modify and run `test.py`.
+- To test a policy's performance against random actions, modify and run `test.py`.

 ### Environment - PettingZoo/Gymnasium